 You can get plenty of vitamin C from leafy green vegetables, broccoli, and citrus fruits.
 Just as with other nutrients, you can supplement with vitamin C to make sure you’re getting enough for your skin’s needs.

-Vitamin C acts as a strong antioxidant.
-However, others will help you keep your collagen levels high enough for optimal skin health.
 Vitamin E and beta carotene are powerful antioxidants that complete your collagen-building puzzle.

 For maximum collagen production, be sure to include green tea, astragalus, cinnamon, blueberries, licorice, and mulberry extract in your diet.
 Either separately or in tasty combinations, you can create powerful antioxidant foods and beverages that will keep your skin looking great.